Related Website Sets

 The older name was First-Party Sets.
 The rename matters because "first party" can sound like a legal or privacy conclusion, while RWS is only a technical declaration that a browser may use.
 A shopping brand, media company, identity provider, or service operator may have multiple domains.
 RWS asks the browser to recognize some of those domains as related when storage access would otherwise be blocked.

 Status is not stable.
-The WICG draft is a Community Group Report, not a W3C Standard.
+The WICG draft is a Community Group Report, not a W3C Standard or W3C Standards Track document.
 Google announced on October 17, 2025 that Related Website Sets, including requestStorageAccessFor and Related Website Partition, would be retired as part of changes to Privacy Sandbox technologies.
 Any current deployment claim should therefore name the browser, version, list source, and fallback.

 Mechanism